 1. What are UTMs or UTM tags?

-UTMs, UTM tags, UTM code and UTM parameters are all the same thing – they refer to 5 basic ways to segment the traffic coming to your website, home page, product page, promo page or blog.
-These traffic segmentation components are used by Google Analytics and other analytics software to help businesses that invest into paid advertisement and marketing to track their return on investment.
+UTMs, UTM tags, UTM code and UTM parameters are all the same thing – they refer to a group of “custom” ways to segment the traffic coming to your website, blog or promo page as a result of your digital marketing activities.
+These elements enable Google Analytics and other analytics tools to show you how your targeted marketing campaigns are able to engage and convert audiences.

 Here is how you use UTM tags to segment your traffic: